-In order to further boost the aquaculture industry output, several initiatives have been implemented such as providing basic facilities for new industry sites, upgrading facilities of existing industrial sites and introducing new species of shrimp in addition to breeding existing shrimp species.
-The MPRT has also implemented training programmes, seminars and other related programmes such as the Selective Breeding Programme and the Certification of the Implementation of Good Aquaculture Practices (GAP).
+To increase the aquaculture industry‘s production, the Department of Fisheries has implemented several initiatives such as providing basic infrastructure facilities for new sites, developing and upgrading facilities of existing industrial sites and introducing new sea prawn species (Litopenaeus Vannamei).
+The department has also implemented training programmes and seminars for entrepreneurs, as well as other related programmes such as Brunei Good Aquaculture Practices Certification (BGAqP).